Counseling Center

 walterss@rmu.edu | 412-397-5904

 Sarah is an assistant director and therapist for the RMU Counseling Center.
-In addition to these roles, Sarah also oversees the Thrive Leaders (peer mental health educators) and outreach for the center.
+In addition to these roles, Sarah also oversees and supervises the clinical counseling interns and other training & outreach for the center.
 She is a licensed professional counselor in the state of Pennsylvania and a national certified counselor.
-Sarah has done extensive training in ACT (Acceptance and Commitment Therapy) and is also credentialed as a Certified Clinical Trauma Professional.
+Sarah has done extensive training in ACT (Acceptance and Commitment Therapy) and is also credentialed as a Certified Clinical Trauma Professional, as well as being a fully trained EMDR therapist.
 She’s published in the Journal of Feminist Family Therapy and has led workshops on counselor burnout & self-care, managing vicarious trauma in the helping professions, and intersectionality and its impact on mental health.
 Sarah has a Master of Arts in conflict resolution and peace studies from Duquesne University and a Master of Science in clinical mental health counseling from California University of Pennsylvania, now PennWest California.
 Sarah loves working with college students and strives to create a warm and supportive environment where students can explore themselves safely and without judgment.

 Ryann Burick